 I wanted to help these victims of crime because I had been through this when managing a shop with my husband.

 My experience happened early one Monday morning, when a gang of men came into our shop brandishing guns and proceeded to gag, blindfold and put wax into my husband's ears and tie him up on the floor of the shop storeroom.
 I called down from our flat above the shop and one of the men pointed a gun at me and told me to lock our dog upstairs and come down to join my husband.
 A short time after, our daughter came home from work and became part of the situation.
 I was able to negotiate with the gang for better conditions during our 3 hour ordeal.

-We then, after 12 years, had to leave the retail trade, losing our jobs and home, as my husband suffered Post Traumatic Stress Disorder (PTSD) due to being unable to protect his family in their hour of need.
+We then, after 12 years at the shop, had to leave the retail trade, losing our jobs and home (tied accommodation), as my husband suffered Post Traumatic Stress Disorder (PTSD) due to being unable to protect his family in their hour of need.

 We bought our own house and got new jobs, and our lives changed dramatically.

 Shortly after moving we started Fostering for Kent County Council.
 In all we fostered 32 children; some short term, some long term.
 We took in emergency placements, day care and respite care.
 At times we had 5 children at home during the day.

 While fostering, during the daytime my husband did voluntary work and during the evening I did a counselling Diploma Course, alongside my voluntary counselling.
 We generally kept ourselves very busy.

 Due to our foster children mostly coming into care through suffering some sort of abuse, we raised the money to start a charity called Family Matters based in Gravesend, Kent.
 UK.
 The prime objective of the charity was to help adults who had been abused when they were children.
 It is still operating today, extending across Kent, Surrey and South East London and helping over 4,000 people a year.